TLDR

 A screw down case back makes it nearly impossible to have any decorative markings orient the same way every time.
 Like mentioned above, the tolerances are too small in a screw thread to have them end in the same position each time.
 “But Mitch!”
 I hear you say, “The screw heads on a Royal Oak are all orientated perfectly!”
 And to that, I would say, “You’re Wrong!”

 Well, you’re right and wrong.
 Yes, they are all perfectly aligned, but what look like screw heads on the bezel are actually the heads of the bolts.
 Fixed into octagonal counter sinks flush with the bezel.
 The threaded part is actually on the back of the watch.
+Seen here all positioned randomly.
 Myth Busted.

 Material considerations

 Omega's use of ceramic case backs necessitated a rethink of the sealing process.
 Traditionally, dive watches like the Submariner for example, would have screwed down backs.
-This would allow the watch to achieve the desired water resistance required.
-However, the problem with ceramic materialsis the potential of breakage with the high linear force required to screw them in.
-Ceramic is an incredibly durable material in one dimension (scratching), but it’s prone to breaking with high torsional or impact stress.
+This would allow the watch to achieve the desired water resistance.
+However, the problem with ceramic is the potential of breakage due to the high linear force required to screw them in.
+Ceramic is an incredibly durable material in one dimension (scratching), but it’s prone to breaking with high torsional or impact stress (twisting or dropping)

-Omega could have gone the easy route not put any markings on the case back like their lazier counterparts, but watchmaking at its core Is about innovating for innovation’s sake.
+Omega could have been lazy and not put any markings on the case back, but watchmaking at its core Is about innovating for innovation’s sake.
 Make it perfect or don’t do it all, I say.

 It’s basically a light bulb…